mrtade/Simon-game/README.md

 # Simon-game
-Really fun game done in JavaScript
+Really fun game done in JavaScript.
+This me helped to under the DOM and some JS logic.